SaiSugunSegu/dex_sugun_ws/src/dex_solution/README.md

   <img src="https://github.com/SaiSugunSegu/dex_sugun_ws/assets/50354583/4712a25c-6fed-4cd1-b50c-f21ea9af4261" />
 </p>

-rather than calculating the steering angle to reach the goal point using a kinematic bicycle model, we can adapt the same to Turtlebot.
+- Rather than calculating the steering angle to reach the goal point using a kinematic bicycle model, we can adapt the same to Turtlebot.

 ## Adaptation of Pure Pursuit to 2D Turtle bot:
 In this assignment, we will be transforming the global path into a local robot frame, here is the math behind Geometrical Calculating Curvature.